tinalexander/tinalexander.github.io/notes/2024/02-february.md

 # February 22, 2024

+## Minnesota health department on measles infection

+- **Source:** email
+- **Attribution:** Minnesota Department of Health spokesperson
+- **Date:** received February 22, 2024

+> I’m just following up to let you know, since you asked earlier this week, that a third measles case has been confirmed in MN.
+The new case was confirmed in an unvaccinated cousin of the child with the initial case, so once again, the risk to the public remains very low.
+>
+> Our website has been updated:
+>
+> Measles Disease Statistics - MN Dept. of Health (state.mn.us)

 ## CDC advisory committee meeting on public health issues

 - **Source:** hosted by Centers for Disease Control and Prevention